Radha Swami Satsang, Dinod

 Radha Swami Satsang, Dinod (RSSD) is an Indian spiritual organisation with its headquarters in Dinod village in the Bhiwani district of Haryana state.
-It promotes the Radha Soami sect that was founded by Shiv Dayal Singh on Basant-Panchami day (a spring festival) in January 1861.
+It promotes the Radha Swami sect that was founded by Shiv Dayal Singh on Basant-Panchami day (a spring festival) in January 1861.
 The Radha Swami Satsang at Dinod (RSSD) was founded by Tarachand.

 Media evangelism

 Satsangs of the present master, Kanwar Saheb, are broadcast daily on various Indian spiritual television channels, such as Santvani Channel.

 Saheb's satsangs are also published in leading Hindi newspapers such as Dainik Bhaskar, Dainik Jagran, Haribhoomi and Punjab Kesari.